-The farm is tended to by Ken and Martha, and seasonal apprentices who come to learn skills related to organic farming and gardening, and how to work with and drive heavy horses.
-Martha is the sixth generation of her family to steward this land.
+The farm is tended to by Ken and Ellen, and seasonal apprentices who come to learn skills related to organic farming and gardening, and how to work with and drive heavy horses.
+Ellen is the seventh generation of her family to steward this land.
 Currently, the farm produces vegetables and small fruits for around 100 families in a Community Supported Agriculture (CSA) garden, grain and hay for six Suffolks, and grain for La Houlette De Vie Bakery (or if you’re a local, ‘Seth’s Bread’).
 Ken and Martha also raise and train Suffolk horses to sell, and offer three day Draft Horse Workshops to teach people about working with horses.
 They aim to reduce the use of petroleum products on the farm by the use of the Draft Horse (also called Work Horse or Heavy Horse).

 Ken and Martha Laing

 Both Ken and Martha grew up with connections to farming.
 Ken grew up on a farm near the town of St. Mary’s, while Martha spent the summers of her childhood on the family farm.
 When they studied at the University of Guelph, Ken’s passion for agriculture led him to earn a degree in horticulture.
 After completing their studies they moved to Martha’s family farm, part of which is now Orchard Hill Farm, and began cultivating fruit crops.
 Following many evolutions the farm’s primary enterprise is now the CSA garden powered by Suffolks Punch draft horses.
 Martha has retired from the ‘front end’ of the business, but is still very much involved in almost everything.